PRU-Robotic/MissionPlanner-custom/README.md

 To run the Custom Mission Planner, navigate to the Mission Planner folder and locate the app file named "MissionPlanner".
 Click on this file to launch the custom Mission Planner, which will be ready for use.
 </p>

+# Licence

+This project is licensed under the MIT License - see the [LICENCE](https://github.com/PRU-Robotic/MissionPlanner-custom?tab=MIT-1-ov-file#readme) file for details.